Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 # Before you start

+:warning: Ensure that your TypeSpec definition has been merged into the main branch of the [Azure REST API specs repository](https://github.com/Azure/azure-rest-api-specs) before you begin.

+:warning: Note: if you’re still generating from Swagger with RLC, please read [this doc](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/RLC-Swagger-quickstart.md) for Swagger specific details.

+For an overview of the review and release process for new libraries, visit: https://aka.ms/azsdk/dpcodegen.

+If you have code generation queries, post them in the [TypeSpec Discussion](https://teams.microsoft.com/l/channel/19%3a906c1efbbec54dc8949ac736633e6bdf%40thread.skype/TypeSpec%2520Discussion%2520%25F0%259F%2590%25AE?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) channel.
+Tag `@DPG TypeScript` for JavaScript/TypeScript-specific inquiries.

 Please refer to this [link](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md#prerequisites) for the environment set up prerequisites in azure-sdk-for-js repository.
 We highly recommand to read [this blog](https://devblogs.microsoft.com/azure-sdk/azure-rest-libraries-for-javascript/) to get familiar with REST libraries for JavaScript.

-:warning: Note: if you’re still generating from Swagger with RLC, please read [this doc](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/RLC-Swagger-quickstart.md) for Swagger specific details.

 # Project folder structure and name convention